Why Data Literacy in the C-Suite Matters

 Receive Training

-You don’t need to complete a Coursera certification in R or Python to become data literate.
-For example, the Elder Research half-day Executive Strategy Session has helped executives across industries develop or refine an analytics strategy and project roadmap to support their organizational priorities.
-Additionally, we offer a range of analytics training courses targeting analytics practitioners and managers, from half-day, focused skills sessions to 3-day, intensive data science proficiency courses.
+However, becoming data literate doesn’t necessarily require a Coursera course nor completing a certification in R or Python.
+There are alternative training options that can help executives and analytics practitioners from various industries.
+For instance, the Elder Research offers an Executive Strategy Session that can help develop an analytics strategy and project roadmap to support organizational priorities.
+The company also provides analytics training courses that range from half-day, focused skills sessions to 3-day, intensive data science proficiency courses.
+Learn more here, under Resources for Executives.

 Seek Out Trusted Data Advisors